Jazhyc/intention-jailbreak/notes/0_dataset_stratification.md

 Although we did not explicitly stratify on `response_harm_label`, the distribution shift was minimal:

-- **Maximum difference**: ~0.09%
+- **Difference**: ~0.1%

 This small shift indicates that the WildGuardMix dataset was already well-balanced with respect to response harm labels.
-The natural correlation between prompt characteristics (which we did stratify on) and response harm labels resulted in an inherently balanced split without explicit stratification.

 ## Reproducibility